 It is widely recognized that filaments in the interstellar medium (ISM) play an essential role in the star formation process \citep[e.g.,][]{2014prpl.conf...27A}.
 Theoretical studies indicate that the magnetic field (\emph{B}-field hereafter) contributes to the evolution of these filaments \citep[e.g.,][]{2019FrASS...6....5H}.
 It is, therefore, crucial to observe the \emph{B}-field in quiescent filaments before the onset of star formation to understand their dynamical importance in shaping these ubiquitous structures.

 Specifically, the plane-of-sky (POS) component of the \emph{B}-field can be traced with polarimetric observations of the thermal continuum emission from interstellar dust particles \citep[e.g.,][]{1988QJRAS..29..327H}.
-Aspherical dust particles irradiated by incoming radiation field are spun up by radiative alignment torques (RATs; \citealp{2007MNRAS.378..910L}), which align their rotation axes parallel to the ambient \emph{B}-field direction.
-As a result, the thermal emission from so-aligned dust particles is polarized, and its polarization angle is perpendicular to the POS-projected \emph{B}-field \citep{1966ApJ...144..318S,1988QJRAS..29..327H}.
+Aspherical dust particles irradiated by incoming radiation fields are spun up by radiative alignment torques (RATs; \citealp{2007MNRAS.378..910L}), which align their rotation axes parallel to the ambient \emph{B}-field direction.
+As a result, the thermal emission from so-aligned dust particles is polarized, and the polarization angle is perpendicular to the POS-projected \emph{B}-field \citep{1966ApJ...144..318S,1988QJRAS..29..327H}.

-For a uniform \emph{B}-field along the line of sight (LOS), the polarized intensity (\emph{PI}), and similarly the polarization fraction (\emph{P}) relative to the total intensity (\emph{I}), depend on the degree of alignment of the dust particles.
-Assuming that the alignment is produced by the surrounding radiation field (i.e., RAT theory), then \emph{P} will become smaller in high gas density regions shielded from this radiation \citep{2021ApJ...908..218H}.
+For a uniform \emph{B}-field along the line of sight (LOS), the polarized intensity (PI) and, similarly, the polarization fraction (\emph{P}) relative to the total intensity (\emph{I}) depend on the degree of alignment of the dust particles.
+Assuming that the alignment is produced by the surrounding radiation field (i.e., RAT theory), \emph{P} will become smaller in high gas density regions shielded from this radiation \citep{2021ApJ...908..218H}.

 Also, \emph{P} has a dependence on the viewing angle of the \emph{B}-field.
-If the \emph{B}-field is highly inclined relative to the POS, \emph{P} can be lower since the rotation axes of aspherical dust particles become nearly parallel to the LOS in such arrangements.
-Moreover, the \emph{B}-field itself can be complicated by, e.g., gas turbulent motions, within the observational beam or along the LOS.
+If the \emph{B}-field is highly inclined relative to the POS, \emph{P} can be lower, since the rotation axes of aspherical dust particles become nearly parallel to the LOS in such arrangements.
+Moreover, the \emph{B}-field itself can be complicated within the observational beam or along the LOS by, e.g., gas turbulent motions.
 Unresolved polarization structures will result in depolarization, as multiple position angles within the telescope beam cancel out and reduce the observed \emph{P} (geometric depolarization).